-ING Covered Bond Company B.V. ("the Company") was incorporated on September 19, 2007 as a private company with limited liability under the laws of the Netherlands.
+ING SB2 Covered Bond Company B.V. ("the Company") was incorporated on March 30, 2020 as a private company with limited liability under the laws of the Netherlands.
 The Company's registered address is at Basisweg 10, 1043 AP Amsterdam, the Netherlands.

-The main objectives of the Company are:
+The objects of the company are:

-- (a) to obtain, to hold in possession, to dispose of, to encumber and to otherwise manage goods, including claims on private persons, enterprises and authorities, whether or not embodied in value papers, as well as to exercise the rights attached to such claims; - (b) to raise funds through, inter alia, borrowing under loan agreements, the use of financial derivatives or otherwise and to invest and put out funds obtained by the company in, inter alia, (interests in) loans, bonds, debt instruments and other evidences of indebtedness, shares, warrants and other similar securities and also financial derivatives: - (c) to grant guarantees and security for the obligations and debts of the company and of third parties, including the public company with limited liability: ING Bank N.V. ("the Issuer"), with corporate seat in Amsterdam; - (d) to enter into agreements, including, but not limited to, financial derivatives such as interest and/or currency exchange agreements, in connection with the objects mentioned under (a), (b) and (c) of this article; - (e) to enter into agreements, including, but not limited to, bank, securities and cash administration agreements, asset management agreements and agreements creating security in connection with the objects mentioned under (a), (b), (c) and (d) above, everything in conformity with covered bonds programmes (whether or not as a separate programme or as part of other issue programmes), which by the Issuer, with corporate seat in Amsterdam, are or will be raised.
+(a) to acquire, hold, transfer, encumber and otherwise dispose of assets, including but not limited to receivables from private persons, businesses and governments, whether in registered form, embodied in securities or not, and to exercise all rights attached to such receivables;

+(b) to raise funds by way of, amongst other things, entering into loans, entering into financial derivatives or otherwise and to invest funds raised by the company in, amongst other things, (interests in) loans, bonds, debt instruments, shares, warrants and similar securities and in financial derivatives;

+(c) to grant guarantees and security for obligations of the company and of third parties, including but not limited to the limited company (naamloze vennootschap): ING Bank N.V., having its corporate seat in Amsterdam;

+(d) to enter into agreements, including but not limited to financial derivatives such as interest and/or currency trade agreements, in relation to the objects set out in paragraph (a), (b) and (c) above;

+(e) to enter into agreements, including but not limited to, agreements with regard to bank-, securities- and money records, agreements with regard to investment management and agreements for the purpose of granting guaranties and encumbering assets, in relation to the objects set out in paragraph (a), (b), (c) and (d) above;

+all activities which are incidental to or which may be conducive to any of the foregoing in the broadest sense,

-The covered bonds ("the Covered Bonds") issued by the Issuer are secured by a portfolio of mortgage loans and other eligible assets.
+The covered bonds (the "Covered Bonds") issued by the Issuer are secured by a portfolio of mortgage loans and other eligible assets.
 In the event that the Issuer cannot meet its payment obligations towards the Covered Bonds, the interest and principal payments of the cover pool will be used by the Company to service the Covered Bonds.